 This again is one of the disadvantages of the hotel industry that impacts all the customers and those working in the industry.
-Forecasting of expenses and revenues is so very difficult in the hotel industry due to the seasonality issue.
+Forecasting expenses and revenues is very difficult in the hotel industry due to the seasonality issue.

 The business is seasonal and depends on too many factors like weather, socio-political situations, economy etc. It becomes a torrid task to forecast staffing needs, expenses and revenues making life tough for all the hoteliers.

 Concepts like Timeshare, retail outlets and concept/themed food outlets can help hotels fight seasonality.
 But, the onus is on the respective governments and regional travel authorities to help the hotel industry fight the issue of seasonality.

 Devising better policies by understanding seasonality and having a more integrated tourism industry can help fight this issue in the future.

 There are a few other disadvantages of working in the hospitality industry which can be added to the above list.

 It can be tough to adjust for everyone

 Tight Salaries and slow increments – This can’t be completely verified but this seems to be a fact, especially in the developing nations.
 This must change as it can be a serious disadvantage of working in the hospitality industry in the coming years.

 Let’s not dwell on the disadvantages of working in the hospitality industry further.